shoutem/shoutem.github.io/_posts/1-6-6-ZoomOut.md

 # ZoomOut

-Zooms out components warped by it.
+Zooms out components wrapped by it.

 ***Properties:***

 - `driver`: Driver that is running the animation
-- `children`: Components to which an effect will be applied
+- `children`: Components that will be affected by the animation
 - `inputRange`: Array `[from, to]` including a `'from' animated value` and `'to' animated value`
 - `maxFactor`: Number, factor to which `children` will be zoomed out